authcompanion/authcompanion2/README.md

 authc_server
 ```

-When ready, read the [Launch Guide](https://docs.authcompanion.com/guide/launch.html) for more information on setting up AuthC in production environments.

-### Configurations
+### Configure AuthCompanion

-If you're just trying AuthC out for the first time, the default configuration will work so you can poke around.
-See the [Configuration Guide](https://docs.authcompanion.com/guide/configuration.html) for a closer look at how to configure the server.
+If you're just trying AuthC out for the first time, the default configuration will work.
+See the [Configuration Guide](https://docs.authcompanion.com/guide/configuration.html) for a closer look at how to configure the server for other environments.

+### Launch

+When ready, read the [Launch Guide](https://docs.authcompanion.com/guide/launch.html) for more information on setting up AuthC in production.

 ---